balaji1974/Microservices/README.md

 # Step 13: Store all Zipkin tracelogs into Elastic search so that we do not loose data when the zipkin server restarts.

+a.
+Zipkin was using in-memory data store to store all its tracelogs.
+This is not ideal in production as all data would be lost during server restarts.
+So we will now configure Elastic search to store all the logs into a persistance state.
+Note, that instead of Elasticsearch we can also configure Cassendra, MySQL or any other NoSQL or JDBC datastores.

+b.
+For starting Elastic search and configuring its startup port, please refer to my Kafka repositiory where I have a seperate section for this.

+c.
+To make zipkin use elasticsearch as a storage medium start zipkin with the following parameters:
+--STORAGE_TYPE=elasticsearch --ES_HOSTS=http://localhost:9400 --ES_HTTP_LOGGING=BASIC

+d.
+Re-start zipkin and make sure that Elasticsearch is also started.

+f.
+Thats all needs to be done as the configuration is out-of-the-box.

 ---
 ## With this we have come to the end of major components of the microservices architecture using Spring.